-This type of algae results from lousy water circulation and accumulation of nutrients in the tank.
-Few aquatics can only eat these kinds of algae, and Amano is the most favored when it comes to removing red algae from your tank.
+This type of algae results from lousy water circulation and the accumulation of nutrients in the tank.
+Few aquatics can only eat these kinds of algae, and amano is the most favored when it comes to removing red algae from your tank.

 Can Amano Shrimp Eat Green Water Algae?

-Green water algae are the floating algae that won’t settle on an aquarium’s surface or glass.
-An Amano shrimp, just like the bamboo shrimp, will use its filter-feeding technique to consume this type of algae when hungry.
+Green water algae are floating algae that won’t settle on an aquarium’s surface or glass.
+An amano shrimp, just like the bamboo shrimp, will use its filter-feeding technique to consume this type of algae when hungry.

 Why Isn’t My Amano Not Eating Algae?

-There are certain reasons your Amano isn’t feeding on the algae.
-It could be several reasons your Amano is reluctant to eat algae, even though they are considered the best algae eating shrimp.
-Factors like overfeeding, water parameters and bad tank mates could be the reason an Amano shrimp isn’t feeding on algae.
+There are certain reasons your amano isn’t feeding on the algae.
+Even though they are considered the best algae-eating shrimp, there could be times your shrimp is reluctant to consume them.
+Factors like overfeeding, water parameters, and bad tank mates could be the reason your shrimp isn’t feeding on algae.

 We will discuss this in more detail.

-You need to know that no matter what you heard on how relentless Amano can be while grazing on algae, but they won’t eat algae if you are feeding them algae flakes yourself.
-They need to get hungry to feed on algae.
-So overfeeding could be the issue why your Amano shrimp are not feeding on algae.
+You need to know that no matter what you heard about how relentless amanos can be while grazing on algae, they won’t eat algae if you are feeding them algae flakes yourself.
+They need to be hungry to feed on algae.
+So, overfeeding could be the issue why your amano shrimp are not feeding on algae.